Author has written 23 stories for Suits, Phantom of the Opera, and Sherlock.

 3) No Pregnancies - I hate pregnancy stories.
 They take too much away from the original pairing, and a child normally complicates the matters.
 And seeing as how I mostly write Slash stories, pregnancy isn't technically possible... even though that doesn't stop people (looking at you, m-preg).

-5) Hard Times, Happy Endings - No matter what the main character goes through, no matter how horrible it might be, there will always be a happy ending to the story.
-I don't like reading tragedies, so I definitely won't write them.
-Just learn to trust me as an author; I will make sure that everything's right at the end even if you don't see how that could possibly happen.
+5) Hard Times, Happy Endings - No matter what the main character goes through, no matter how horrible it might be, I will always try to create a happy ending to the story.
+I don't like reading tragedies, so I definitely don't want to write them.